 There will be an open enrollment period for coverage on the Exchange.
-The open enrollment period begins November 1, 2017 and extends through January 15, 2018.
-Qualified Individuals who enroll prior to December 15, 2017 will have an Effective Date of coverage on January 1, 2018.
-Qualified Individuals who enroll between December 16, 2017 through January 15, 2018 will have an Effective Date of coverage on February 1, 2018.
+The open enrollment period begins November 1, 2018 and extends through December 15, 2018.
+Qualified Individuals who enroll prior to December 15, 2018 will have an Effective Date of coverage on January 1, 2019.